galtproject/galtproject-docs/en/Whitepaper.md

 ![Private registries general architecture](https://raw.githubusercontent.com/galtproject/galtproject-docs/master/images/Artboard22.png)

 ### Economic incentives for Private registry Owners
+The simplest scenario for creating a private registry is as follows.

+An opinion leader in a certain territory decides to create his own private register for registering property rights and self-government.He creates a private registry, issues property tokens and distributes them to his neighbours.
+Together they create Community of Homeowners.
+After some time, he transfers the rights to manage the registry to this community.
+Such work requires a lot of effort and should be accompanied by economic benefits.

+To do this, we have included the ability to set additional built-in fees.
+The Token Owner, when performing various operations with the token (blocking the token for joining the community, placing an order to sell the token, executing a transaction, and others) pays a small commission to the Registry Owner.
+After decentralisation, the Token Owners themselves decide on the size of these commissions.
 ![conomic incentives for Private registry Owners](https://raw.githubusercontent.com/galtproject/galtproject-docs/master/images/Artboard27.png)

 ### Private registries Governance